aws-challenge/2020/README.md

 ### Submit it

-Send us your solution as a link to a public Github repository.
-In case you prefer to use a private repo just email us when you are done.
+Please use a private repo just email us when you are done.

 ### My Solution
 Use this area to describe your solution as requested in *_Section B_*.